genomehubs/genomehubs/next-steps/run-compara.md

 {% method %}

-The remaining steps can all be run in a single step using the `genomehubs/compara` container, however it may be useful to run the individual steps separately to debug any problems wioth the configuration.
+The remaining steps can all be run in a single step using the `genomehubs/compara` container, however it may be useful to run the individual steps separately to debug any problems with the configuration.
 The steps to run are controlled by the `FLAGS`:
 - `-e` - Export sequence files from the core databases listed in the `[TAXA]` section.
 Three files are written for each assembly, representing a single, canonical transcript per gene in files of protein sequence, protein sequence showing exon boundaries and CDS sequence.
 - `-o` - Run OrthoFinder.
 The command to OrthoFinder is of the form `orthofinder -f $FASTA_DIR -M msa -S diamond -A mafft_and_trim -T raxml-ng -o $ORTHOFINDER_DIR -n $VERSION -t $THREADS`. `$VERSION` is determined based on the version number at the end of the `ORTHOFINDER_DIR` parameter.
 The handler scripts are not yet sophisticated to allow OrthoFinder to be resumed so the analysis needs to be run in a single step.
 - `-m` - Make orthogroup files.
 Processes the OrthoFinder output to generate a set of files per orthogroup fready for import into the Compara database.